ventus-ag/docs/_docs/tutorials/Install-LAMP+centos.md

 phpinfo();
 ?>
 ```
-Then press Esc, :wq, and Enter to save the changes
+Then press `Esc :wq`, and `Enter` to save the changes.

-You need to visit the following URL on your browser to check whether PHP is working: http://ip_address/info.php
+6) You need to visit the following URL on your browser to check whether PHP is working: http://ip_address/info.php

 Remember to replace the ‘ip_address’ part with your CentOs 7 server’s public IP address.